kkgui05/Exam_Grades_Project/README.md

 This program is designed to perform various operations to process the grades using structures.
 It displays a menu to the user and based on the input, performs the corresponding operation.

+How to use:

+Clone the repository or download the code file, Compile the program using any C++ compiler,
+Run the program

 Features:
 The program displays a menu with the following options: